Film: The Matrix Reloaded

 - Captain Obvious: Link when Neo gets transported to a different location in The Matrix when trying to escape the Merovingian's stronghold:

-Link: You're not gonna believe this, you're all the way up in the mountains.
+: You're not gonna believe this, you're all the way up in the mountains.
+Neo

 - Casting Gag: In the Mystery Science Theater 3000 "classic" Future War, Daniel Bernhardt plays an escaped human slave from the future being hunted by machines in the present day.
 In Reloaded, he appears as Agent Johnson, a machine from the future that hunts escaped human slaves in a simulation of the present day.

-- Conservation of Ninjutsu: One Smith was a deadly threat to Neo in the first film.
+- Conservation of Ninjutsu: Justified.
+One Smith was a deadly threat to Neo in the first film, when he was only just beginning to realize his power.
 A hundred Smiths?
-Neo wipes them out like nothing.
+Neo, now fully the One, wipes them out like nothing, although they eventually overwhelm him with sheer numbers.

-- Cut the Juice: Another example in Reloaded: In order to bypass security measures at the door to The Source, the group decides to shut off the power...by blowing up an entire nuclear powerplant.
+- Cut the Juice: In order to bypass security measures at the door to The Source, the group decides to shut off the power...by blowing up an entire nuclear powerplant.
 Even then, there is a contingency system which has to be shut off simultaneously from an entirely different place.

 - Destroy The Product Placement: There are noteworthy collisions of trucks and cars provided by General Motors.
 At least the trucks had other names on them.